 Should Anyone Avoid Planks?

 Planks are generally a safe exercise for most people.
 If you’re a beginner or experiencing some discomfort in your plank, you can start on your knees or hold your plank for a shorter period of time, Bardarson recommends.
 “If you feel lower back pain or shoulder pain, I would avoid a full plank position and try out a modified plank in which you allow your knees to drop to the ground.
 This will take the pressure off of your lower back especially,” she says.
+You might also experience minor wrist pain while doing planks, so be sure to properly stretch your wrists beforehand.

 If you’re pregnant, always consult with your doctor first.
 Then practice modified planks that are safe for you.
 “One pregnancy modification is placing your hands on an elevated surface, such as a sturdy bench or wall,” Bardarson adds.
 You can then step out and position your legs at a diagonal so that you're feeling the resistance.